zerodha/dungbeetle/README.md

 Here, when the server starts, the queries `get_profit_summary` and `get_profit_entries` are registered automatically as tasks.
 Internally, the server validates and prepares these SQL statements (unless `raw: 1`). `?` are MySQL value placholders.
 For Postgres, the placeholders are `$1, $2 ...`

 #### Job
-A job is an instance of a named task that has been queued to run.
+A job is an instance of a task that has been queued to run.
 Each job has an ID that can be used to track its status.
 If an ID is not passed explicitly, it is generated internally and returned.
 These IDs need not be unique, but only a single job with a certain ID can run at any given point.
 For the next job with the same ID to be scheduled, the previous job has to finish execution.
 Using non-unique IDs like this is useful in cases where users can be prevented from sending multiple requests for the same reports, like in our usecases.

 An application polls with the job ID to check if results are ready for consumption.